 Around the world by bike

-27 January - Keelung, Taiwan – Xiamen, China - By boat
+27-28 January - Keelung, Taiwan – Xiamen, Fujian, China - By boat

 30 January - Zhangzhou – Yunxian - 101 km

-Although a mountainous area the gradient was even and cycling was good.
-The weather also played along and it was a T-shirt and shorts day.
-It was Chinese New Year and I cycled past many firecracker shooting villages, what a noisy affair.
-The road continued on past vast tea plantations and many tea houses.
-With about 30 km to go to Yunxian a large mountain came into view, but the Chinese don’t take any prisoners and if there is a mountain in the way they dig a tunnel through it.
-I was fairly happy about that!
+Although a mountainous area, the gradient was even and cycling a pleasure.
+The weather played along, and it became a T-shirt and shorts day.
+Chinese New Year was being celebrated and a noisy affair as the route led past firecracker shooting villages and continued past vast tea plantations and tea houses.
+With about 30 kilometres to go to Yunxian, a large mountain came into view, but the Chinese took no prisoners, and if there was a mountain in the way they dug a tunnel.
+I was fairly happy about that.

-31 January - Yunxian – Chaozhou - 122 km
+31 January - Yunxian – Chaozhou, Guangdong - 122 km

 1 February - Chaozhou